-The R-Series Boot Camp is a multifaceted program designed to help faculty members receive their first R-series grants from the National Institutes of Health (NIH).
-Senior faculty with strong track records of NIH funding guide groups of mentees through the proposal development process, while the team structure encourages peer support and feedback.
+The R-Series Boot Camp is a multifaceted program designed to help faculty members receive their first R-series grant from the National Institutes of Health (NIH).
+Senior faculty with strong track records of NIH funding will guide groups of mentees through the proposal development process, while peers will provide support and feedback.

-- Activities and resources designed to provide mentees with the tools and knowledge they need to write a successful R01 application (e.g., proposal writing seminar, mock review).
+- Activities and resources designed to provide mentees with the tools and knowledge they need to write a successful ‘R’ application (e.g., proposal writing seminar, mock review).

-- Self-directed interdisciplinary peer group activities of approximately 4-8 faculty members (mentees) and 1-2 coaches (senior faculty members).
-Mentees share and review proposal sections, provide constructive feedback to one another, and address problems and needs of mutual interest.
+- Self-directed interdisciplinary peer group meetings with approximately 4-8 faculty mentees and the program director.
+Mentees will share and review proposal sections, provide constructive feedback to one another, and address problems and needs of mutual interest.

 - Internal Subject Matter Experts who provide counsel on mentees’ research plans, help them prepare and present a Chalk Talk, and review proposal drafts.

 - External Subject Matter Experts who review mentees’ final proposals.

 Large group events and workshops designed to provide mentees with the tools and knowledge they need to write a successful R-Series application (e.g., proposal writing seminar, mock review).

 The following large group events and workshops have been scheduled for the R-Series Boot Camp 2020 Cohort: